 • An unpaid invoice will automatically cancel your reservation.

 PLEASE READ THE FOLLOWING!
 Your payment will hold your reservation until 8:00 PM on your scheduled arrival date.
 Please call us if you will be in after 8:00 PM.
 Cancellations or changes to your reservation must be received at least 10 days prior your scheduled arrival date to receive a refund minus a $30.00 processing fee per site.
 Cancellations, early departures, changes made less than 10 days of your scheduled arrival date and ‘No Shows’ will be responsible for the total original reservation amount regardless of when the reservation was made.
 Cancellations must be made in writing (email is fine).
 PLEASE REVIEW THE CONFIRMATION EMAIL TO BE CERTAIN THESE ARE THE DATES YOU WANT.
 THIS IS THE TIME TO MAKE ANY CORRECTIONS.
-The 10% Internet Discount OR the weekly rate will be used to figure the best rate for you.
+The Discount for AAA, Good Sam and Military or the weekly rate will be used to figure the best rate for you.
 Only one discount method will be applied.
-CAMPING IS AN OUTDOOR EXPERIENCE, THEREFORE, WE DO NOT GIVE REFUNDS DUE TO THE DISCOMFORTS OF NATURE OR EARLY DEPARTURES.cabins sites.
+CAMPING IS AN OUTDOOR EXPERIENCE, THEREFORE, WE DO NOT GIVE REFUNDS DUE TO THE DISCOMFORTS OF NATURE OR EARLY DEPARTURES.